 - logically names and organizes the files that comprise your Web site to facilitate maintenance and updates.

 - tests your Web site’s design in the five major browsers (i.e., Chrome, Firefox, Internet Explorer, Opera, and Safari) and, if possible, multiple types of Web-enabled devices (e.g., feature phones, smart phones, tablets, desk/laptops, televisions, etc.).

 - does not frequently utilize hacks (kludgy workarounds) to circumvent browser behavior.

 - does not use Adobe Flash for essential content and functionality, such as your Web pages’ headers and navigation menus.
 (Flash increases page load time, is not supported by Apple devices, and is not search engine friendly in terms of enabling indexing of its content.)

 Lastly, never seek out a Web designer who –

 - does not include a link to his Web site in an online advertisement

 - conceals the location of his business

-- repurposes suboptimal, formulaic templates as original, customized site designs
+- repurposes suboptimal, formulaic templates as original, custom site designs

 - does not implement responsive designs and promotes design services for unnecessary mobile sites